CodeByZach/pace/README.md

-Include [pace.js](https://cdn.jsdelivr.net/npm/pace-js@latest/pace.min.js) and the [theme](https://codebyzach.github.io/pace/) css of your choice on your page (as early as is possible), and you're done!
+Include [pace.js](https://cdn.jsdelivr.net/npm/pace-js@latest/pace.min.js) and the [theme](https://codebyzach.github.io/pace/) css of your choice on your page (as early as possible), and you're done!

 Pace will automatically monitor your ajax requests, event loop lag, document ready state, and elements on your page to decide the progress.
 On ajax navigation it will begin again!

-If you use AMD or Browserify, require pace.js and call `pace.start()` as early in the loading process as is possible.
+If you use AMD or Browserify, require pace.js and call `pace.start()` as early in the loading process as possible.

 Example
 -------